 “Now is such a critical time for youth to gain financial education to help prepare them for the future,” said Jocelyn Leeth, NCB assistant branch manager.
 “NCB is happy to partner with EVERFI to offer this financial education programme, along with NCB’s digital adult financial education programme, to help our community achieve financial capability.”

-As part of the scheme, NCB also offers a US$1,000 scholarship to a graduating senior at each high school that participates in the program and a technology grant to the school with the highest percentage of students completing the program each year.
+As part of the scheme, NCB also offers a US$1,000 scholarship to a graduating senior at each high school that participates in the program and a technology grant to the school with the highest percentage of students completing the programme each year.